Gumichan01/libtags-mirror/README.md

 Just compile it to an archive (`.a`) and link to your program.
 Use it in your code by including `tags.h`, that's the API.
 Documentation is in the header.

 See `examples/readtags.c`.
-You can compile it on Linux like so: `gcc examples/readtags.c *.c -o readtags`.
+You can compile it on Linux like so: `gcc examples/readtags.c *.c -I. -o readtags`.